Winners and losers from prime-time NHL schedule for 2018-19

 WINNER: The NHL All-Star Game

-For the first time since 1997, the NHL All-Star Game will be shown in primetime on broadcast television, as the Jan.
+For the first time since 1997, the NHL All-Star Game will be shown in prime time on broadcast television, as the Jan.
 26 game in San Jose will be carried by NBC.
 Here's where we thank the glory that is 3-on-3 hockey for shaking up the annual classic.

 LOSER: Diversity of teams on broadcast

-NBC has 11 days on which they'll air games on the main network.
+NBC has 11 days on which it will air games on the main network.
 How many of them do not feature either the New York Rangers, Philadelphia Flyers or Chicago Blackhawks?
 Three, with Boston facing Washington, St. Louis against Nashville and the Blues facing the Wild.

 WINNER: Winnipeg Jets

-The Jets earned a reputation for being one of the most exciting, fast-pace teams in the NHL last season, especially in their battles with the Predators.
+The Jets earned a reputation for being one of the most exciting, fast-paced teams in the NHL last season, especially in their battles with the Predators.
 They don't have Nashville on their NBCSN docket, but they do have five national games in the U.S. after not having a single appearance since at least 2014.
 That includes the Jets' game in Finland against the Florida Panthers, in their lone appearance in NBC for the season.

 LOSERS: Ottawa Senators and Vancouver Canucks